Gioant/RPSproject/README.md

 # odin-RPSproject

-Simple, Small Interactive Rock Paper Scissors Project
+Small Interactive Rock Paper Scissors Project!

-Properly Practiced Manipulating DOM elements with Javascript
+Properly Practiced Manipulating DOM elements with Javascript.

-No If conditions, used JS object Array
+game logic relies only on functions based on JS objects, no if conditions.